 The covenants set forth in the Investor Rights Agreement, other than the registration rights described above, terminate and are of no further force or effect upon: (i) the listing of common stock on the Nasdaq Global Select Market, and (ii) American (including its affiliates) no longer holding the greater of 62.5% of our Shares (as defined in the Investor Rights Agreement) or 4.9% of our Common Stock (defined therein) then outstanding.
-As of the date of this prospectus, American owns 19.5% of our issued and outstanding common stock.
+As of March 31, 2018, American owns 20.2% of our issued and outstanding common stock (or 10.6% on a fully-diluted basis).
+The registration rights described above terminate when (a) our common stock is listed on the NYSE or Nasdaq, (b) none of our common stock held by American bears any restrictive legends and (c) American's shares may be sold into the public market without any contractual restrictions or restriction pursuant to Rule 144 of the Securities Act.